Air Fryer Recipe

 - Arrange the seasoned fries in a single layer in the air fryer basket and cook at 200°C for 12-15 minutes, shaking halfway through.

-- Remove the fries once golden and crispy, garnish with fresh parsley, and serve immediately.
+- Take the fries out once they are golden and crispy, scatter over fresh parsley, and serve straight away.

 Why this works in an air fryer